dvln/out/README.md

 	out.SetWriter(logfileBuf, out.ForLogfile)
     ...
 ```

+## Environment settings
+Curently there's only a couple:

+ * PKG_OUT_NONZERO_EXIT_STACKTRACE env set to "1" causes stacktraces to kick in
+   for any non-zero exit done through this package (os.Exit() is not affected),
+   so basically if you use IssueExit... or ErrorExit... or Fatal... it works

+Meant for internal use (eg: for testing purposes):

+ * PKG_OUT_NO_EXIT env set to "1" causes bypass of os.Exit() in this package,
+   only applies to exits reached via the 'out' package

 # Current status
 This is a very early release... needs more work so use with caution (vendor it)